nautobot/nautobot-app-device-onboarding/docs/user/faq.md

 ## Does this app support the discovery and the creation of all interfaces and IP Addresses?

 **Yes**.
-The legacy Deivce Onboarding job/SSot Sync Devices will only discover and create the management interface and the management IP address.
+The original Deivce Onboarding job/SSot Sync Devices will only discover and create the management interface and the management IP address.
 Importing all interfaces and IP addresses is available from the SSoT job (Sync Network Data).

 ## Does this app support the discovery of device based on fqdn?